Keep Track Of The Theranos Scandal With This Detailed Timeline

-Though the biggest scandal on people’s radar these days is Fyre Festival, there’s another one that's been brewing in the public's consciousness: Theranos.
+Move over, Fyre Festival, the biggest scandal on people’s radar these days is Theranos.

 Advertisement